Unit Guide for Daily Warm-Ups

 Week 1

-• Monday: Why didn’t the Articles of Confederation work?
+• Monday: What weaknesses made the Articles of Confederation ineffective?

-• Friday: Name one idea from the Constitution.
+• Friday: Name one key principle in the Constitution.

 Week 2

-• Monday: What problems did the new country face?
+• Monday: What challenges did the new U.S. government face in the 1790s?

-• Wednesday: What does the Supreme Court do?
+• Wednesday: What role does the Supreme Court play in government?

-• Thursday: Why was the transfer of power important?
+• Thursday: Why was the peaceful transfer of power in 1800 important?

-• Friday: Should the national government be strong or weak?
+• Friday: Should the national government be strong or limited?
 Why?

 Unit 3: Jacksonian America and Westward Expansion